dotnet/msquic/FLOW.md

 [This](https://github.com/microsoft/msquic) repo is thin wrapper around https://github.com/microsoft/msquic .
 Main reason is packaging and release management so .NET runtime.
 At this moment, there are two branches:
--	Release/6.0 to supply MsQquic for .NET 6.0 release. (msquic 1.7)
+-	Release/6.0 to supply MsQuic for .NET 6.0 release. (msquic 1.7)
 -	Main branch to pick up feature work and general improvements to feed main branch of runtime (msquic 1.8)

 In both cases, the build will create signed NuGet packages to be consumed by Windows and unsigned Linux packages.
 Neither one is meant for direct consumption.
 Windows package is consumed by .NET runtime and msquic.dll is part of runtime distribution on Windows.
-There is currently no automated workflow but signed Linux packages are published on https://packages.microsoft.com/.
+For Linux, there is currently no automated workflow.
+Signed packages are manually published on https://packages.microsoft.com/.
 Linux users should use packages from there either directly or via their package manager.

 **Build & Updates**